riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         > "Seattle" is displayed.
 In this sense, views of redirects will tend
         > to be overcounted while views of target articles will tend to be
         > undercounted.
+        >
+        > [...]
+        >
+        > Because redirects are edited infrequently but "viewed" as often as
+        > millions of times per month each, redirects may be contributing to
+        > the surprisingly low correlation between edits and views noted by
+        > Priedhorsky et al. and others

+        Could people somehow be viewing redirects more than the actual pages, compared to 2011--2013?

 # License